carpdiem/carpdiem.github.io/_essays/Aligning-Incentives-in-Policing-Towards-Sustainable-Systematic-Change.markdown

 The problem is that after George Floyd was killed, it will be someone else.
 Does anyone not believe this?
 The list above includes people pulled over for a defective light.
 It includes a 12-year-old boy.
 A 26-year-old EMT.
 Who will be next?
 A grandmother?
 A journalist?
 Hell, maybe even an undercover cop?
 No one is immune.

-### So how do we get real change for the future, and not just reactions at the past?
+### So how do we get real change for the future, and not just reactions at the past?<!--more-->

 I'm a big believer in the power of incentives to shape behavior, and the power of well crafted markets to bring about net gains.
 And I think I finally have an idea worth sharing.